EvanYo25/Interactive-Lab-Hub/Lab 2/README.md

 ## Part F.
 ## Make a short video of your modified barebones PiClock
 I made a clock by representing the hours and minutes by number of coffee and beer emojis.
 Additionally, I was curious about how long I have left home, so I made a timer of how many years, days, hours, minutes, seconds has passed since I got on the airplane!
-The way to switch between the two modes are simply pressing the button on the top.
+The way to switch between the two modes is simply pressing the button on the top.

 \*\*\***Take a video of your PiClock.**\*\*\*